 1. In the case of collecting information directly from the person concerned

-- Where applicable, the contact details of the Data Protection Officer (DPO)
+Where applicable, the contact details of the Data Protection Officer

-Furthermore, in order to guarantee fair and transparent processing of personal data, paragraph 2 of the said article requires the controller to provide additional information, namely
+Furthermore, to guarantee fair and transparent processing of personal data, paragraph 2 of the said article requires the controller to provide additional information, namely:

-- The length of time the personal data will be kept or, where this is not possible, the criteria used to determine this length of time.
+The time the personal data will be kept or, where this is not possible, the criteria used to determine this length of time

-- The existence of the right to request from the controller access to, rectification or erasure of personal data, or a restriction of the processing in relation to the data subject, or the right to object to the processing and the right to data portability.
+The existence of the right to request from the controller access to, rectification, or erasure of personal data, or a restriction of the processing concerning the data subject, or the right to object to the processing and the right to data portability

-- Where processing is based on your consent, the existence of the right to withdraw consent at any time, without prejudice to the lawfulness of the processing based on consent carried out prior to the withdrawal of consent.
+Where the processing is based on your consent, the right to withdraw consent at any time, without prejudice to the lawfulness of the processing based on consent carried out before the withdrawal of consent

-- Information on whether the requirement to provide personal data is of a regulatory or contractual nature, or whether it is a condition for the conclusion of a contract and whether the data subject is obliged to provide the personal data, as well as information on the possible consequences of not providing such data.
+Information on whether the requirement to provide personal data is of a regulatory or contractual nature, whether it is a condition for the conclusion of a contract, and whether the data subject is obliged to provide the personal data, as well as information on the possible consequences of not providing such data.

-- The existence of automated decision-making, including profiling, which has legal effects on the data subject and which may use special categories of data, or at least useful information about the underlying logic, as well as the significance and the intended consequences of such processing for the data subject.
+The existence of automated decision-making, including profiling, has legal effects on the data subject and may use special categories of data or at least useful information about the underlying logic, as well as the significance and intended consequences of such processing for the data subject

 2. In the case of indirect information collection

-Article 14 contains the same list as in Article 13, but adds a subtlety.
-Indeed, in the case of indirect collection of personal data, the controller must provide the categories of personal data concerned by the processing.
+Article 14 contains the same list as Article 13 but adds a subtlety.
+Indeed, in the indirect collection of personal data, the controller must provide the categories of personal data concerned by the processing.

 Furthermore, when providing additional information, the controller must provide “the source from which the personal data originate and, where appropriate, a statement as to whether or not they have been obtained from publicly available sources” (Article 14(2)).